tt-ims/FDTD_make_figani/README.md

 The input parameters are as follows:<br>

 - ***dir_name*** <br>
 Name of directory that includes the results obtained by SALMON.
+Default is `'./'`.

 - ***make_ani*** <br>
 Enable(`'y'`)/disable(`'n'`) making an animation file.
 If `'all'`, all animation files depending on `obs_ani`, `var_ani`, `com_ani`, and `pla_ani` are made.